akka/alpakka/CONTRIBUTING.md

     * Details 2
     * Details 3

 ## How To Enforce These Guidelines?

 1. [Travis CI](https://travis-ci.org/akka/alpakka) automatically merges the code, builds it, runs the tests and sets Pull Request status accordingly of results in GitHub.
-2. [Scalafmt](https://olafurpg.github.io/scalafmt) enforces some of the code style rules.
+1. [Scalafmt](http://scalameta.org/scalafmt/) enforces some of the code style rules.
-3. [sbt-header plugin](https://github.com/sbt/sbt-header) manages consistent copyright headers in every source file.
+1. [sbt-header plugin](https://github.com/sbt/sbt-header) manages consistent copyright headers in every source file.
+1. The [sbt-whitesourece plugin](https://github.com/lightbend/sbt-whitesource) checks licensing models of all (transitive) dependencies.
+1. A GitHub bot checks whether you've signed the Lightbend CLA.